dagu-org/dagu/README.md

 ### Where is the history data stored?

-dagman's DAG execution history data is stored in plain JSON files in the path of the `dagman__DATA` environment variable with extension `*.dat`.
+dagman's DAG execution history data is stored in plain JSON files in the path of the `DAGMAN__DATA` environment variable with extension `*.dat`.
 The default location is `$HOME/.dagman/data`.

 ### Where is the log files stored?

-Log files are stored in the path of the `dagman__LOGS` environment variable.
+Log files are stored in the path of the `DAGMAN__LOGS` environment variable.
 The default location is `$HOME/.dagman/logs`.
 You can override this setting by `logDir` option in a YAML file.

 ### How long will the history data be stored?